MuViCo/MuViCo/documentation/userguide.md

   - You can use up to four screens in your presentation.
   - Audio files row where only audio media can be uploaded onto.
   - Audio files have a few extra features:
-    - Loop button: click on the loop button on an audio element to have the audio tape play continuously in your presentation
+    - Loop button: click on the loop button on an audio element to have the audio tape play continuously in your presentation.
-    - Speaker icon: click on the Audio files box's speaker icon to mute the audio in your presentation
+    - Speaker icon: click on the Audio files box's speaker icon to mute the audio in your presentation.

 - **Initial elements (black boxes labeled as initial elements)**
   - When creating a new presentation, five initial elements are added to all screens at index 0.